Maxhajati/Job_Market_Data_Analysis/SQL Scripts/README.md

 # Job Market Data Analysis Using SQL

 ## Time-Based Analysis of Job Postings
-The goal of executing this SQL query is to analyze job posting trends by aggregating the total number of postings for each day of the week.
+This SQL query analyzes job posting trends by aggregating the total number of postings for each day of the week.

 ```sql
 SELECT